-Sir Charles Grove is often credited with the introduction of the analytical programme note for classical concerts, although John Ella (1802–88) may have the true claim to fame.
-However, this lovely autobiographical speech by Groves is well worth publishing.
+Sir George Grove (1820-1900) is often credited with the introduction of the analytical programme note for classical concerts, although John Ella (1802–88) may have the true claim to fame.
+However, this lovely autobiographical speech by Grove is well worth publishing.

 “Well, at the Crystal Palace, as I need hardly tell you, over and above my special duties as Secretary, there was the music, to which I soon began to attach myself particularly.
 And here, again, the analytical programmes, of which Mr. Sullivan has spoken so much too kindly, originated entirely from the suggestion of a friend.
 We were going to celebrate the birthday of Mozart in 1856, when the Crystal Palace music was just beginning to struggle into existence, and Mr. Manns said to me how much he wished that I would write a few words about Mozart himself, and about the works to be performed.
 I tried it, and that gave me the initiation; and after that, as the Saturday Concerts progressed, I went on week by week.
 I wrote about the symphonies and concertos because I wished to try to make them clear to myself, and to discover the secret of the things that charmed me so ; and then from that sprang a wish to make other amateurs see it in the same way.